US says Sinaloa cartel head taken to Texas against his will – DW – 08/10/2024

 Mexican drug lord Ismael "El Mayo" Zambada was taken to the US against his will by Joaquin Guzman Lopez, son of "El Chapo," the US Embassy in Mexico said on Friday.

-US Ambassador Ken Salazar said on Friday that the evidence indicated Zambada was brought to the US against his will.
+US Ambassador Ken Salazar said the evidence indicated Zambada was brought to the US against his will.

 Zambada is the co-founder of the Sinaloa cartel, and Guzman Lopez is a son of its other co-founder, Joaquin Guzman.
 Following his arrival in the US, Guzman Lopez voluntarily surrendered to the authorities.

-Zambada's lawyer claimed Guzman Lopez and six men in military uniforms "forcibly kidnapped" his client near Culiacan, Mexico, and flew him to the United States against his will.
+Zambada's lawyer claimed Guzman Lopez and six men in military uniforms "forcibly kidnapped" his client near Culiacan, Mexico, and flew him to the United States.

 In July, the attorney had said in a statement that Zambada "neither surrendered nor negotiated any terms with the US government."

-The Guzman family lawyer denied the kidnapping, calling it a voluntary surrender following negotiations.
+The Guzman Lopez family lawyer has denied the kidnapping, calling it a voluntary surrender following negotiations.

 US denies involvement